code-dot-org/code-dot-org/frontend/packages/labs/oceans/README.md

 ### `fishvtrash`

-The user trains the AI to differentiate between fish versus trash, and then examine the results.
+The user trains the AI to differentiate between fish and trash, and then examines the results.

 ### `creaturesvtrashdemo`